Frequently Asked Questions

 How long do you take to deliver?

 We usually ship stock items within 1-3 business days of receiving your order.
-Custom synthesized MHC-peptide Pentamer complexes are normally shipped within 4 - 6 weeks for standard synthesis or 12 working days for Rapid Synthesis.
+Custom synthesized MHC-peptide Pentamer complexes are available approximately 6 weeks from ordering for standard synthesis or 12 working days for Rapid Synthesis.
 For further information click here.

 Is there an additional charge for custom reagents compared to stock items?